melika98/TelegramBotProject/README.md

 The project is implemented in Python, leveraging various libraries for bot development and API interactions.
 Detailed information on the libraries and tools used can be found within the project's documentation.

 ## Final Notes
-Users are encouraged to follow the bot's instructions closely and select from the provided options to ensure smooth operation
+Users are encouraged to follow the bot's instructions closely and select from the provided options to ensure smooth operation.